• Skip to primary navigation

 2. Make sure to measure ingredients with a kitchen scale rather than measuring cups for accurate baking results.

-3. Add flour to the liquid out of the heat.
-Also, don't allow the water to boil for a long time before adding flour.
+3. Add flour to the liquid off the heat.
+Also, don't let the water boil for too long before adding the flour.
 If the water evaporates, it will affect the rise of the pastry during baking.

-4. Optionally, stabilize the whipped cream with a whipped cream stabilizer (Dr. Oetker Whip It) or read about how to stabilize the whipped cream.
+4. Optionally, stabilize the whipped cream with a whipped cream stabilizer (Dr. Oetker Whip It), or read about how to stabilize it.

 5. Make-ahead option: Bake the cream puffs in advance and keep them unfilled in an air-tight container at room temperature for up to 3 days.
 Fill them with cream before serving or a few hours prior.